ghislainfourny/jsound-for-yaml/README.md

 We used so far the string builtin type.
 There are a few others builtin atomic types.

 The validation of an atomic type is done based on its lexical value.
-Whether it is quoted or not is totally irrelevant, as long as the input is well-formed JSON.
+Whether it is quoted or not is totally irrelevant, as long as the input is well-formed YAML.

 We provide below the list of builtin types, and for simplicity simple give examples of valid instances.